fish-shell/fish-shell/doc_src/language.rst

    controls if :ref:`autosuggestions` are enabled.
 Set it to 0 to disable, anything else to enable.
 By default they are on.

+.. envvar:: fish_autocomplete_autoshow

+   controls whether fish should surface the completion pager automatically as you type.
+   Set it to 1 to display "cheap" completions derived from autosuggestions without pressing :kbd:`tab`.
+This also works when :envvar:`fish_autosuggestion_enabled` is 0, if you only want the live completion list.

 .. envvar:: fish_transient_prompt

    If this is set to 1, fish will redraw prompts with a ``--final-rendering`` argument before running a commandline, allowing you to change it before pushing it to the scrollback.
 This enables :ref:`transient prompts <transient-prompt>`.